About Teaching in Thailand

 if you have ever dreamt about traveling, living, partying, or relaxing in the land of smiles, teaching English in Thailand might be for you.
 From the beaches of Phuket to the mountains of Pai, the ESL marketing Thailand shows no signs of slowing down as more and more locals work at improving their English.

-Compared to other TEFL locations in Asia, Teaching English in Thailand is a unique opportunity – teachers have access to some of the most incredible landscapes in the world while earning a wage that allows most to live comfortably while still being able to save.
+Compared to other TEFL locations in Asia, teaching abroad in Thailand is a unique opportunity – teachers have access to some of the most incredible landscapes in the world while earning a wage that allows most to live comfortably while still being able to save.
 The best part of the experience, however, might be the warmth of the Thai people, no matter if you’re a long-term teacher or just passing through, your almost certain to feel welcome.

 Requirements to Teach English in Thailand

 As with a few other countries in Asia (cough China cough) the requirements to teach English vary depending on who you ask.
 Even in 2017 there is a discrepancy between what an employer will ask of you and what is actually required for you to work legally.

 Let’s start with the requirements set forth by the government to teach English in Thailand, each of which is needed to obtain a work permit: